microsoft/BotBuilder-V3/en-us/9000 Bot Framework Resources/troubleshooting-bot-framework-authentication.md

 If your message was successful, you have verified that your bot responds on localhost when security is enabled.

-## Step 3: Connect to your bot using the Bot Framework Developer Portal
+## Step 4: Connect to your bot using the Bot Framework Developer Portal

-Once you have established that your bot's endpoint can be reached (step 1) and your bot responds when security is enabled (step 2), you can deploy your bot to the cloud and try security there.
+Once you have established that your bot's endpoint can be reached (step 1), your app ID and password are correct (step 2), and your bot responds when security is enabled (step 3), you can deploy your bot to the cloud and try security there.

 Bot Framework requires that bots be accessible from the internet.
 If you already have a cloud hosting provider, you can deploy your bot there.
 If not, [Microsoft Azure offers a Free Trial](https://azure.microsoft.com/en-us/free/) that has everything you need to host your bot.
 Azure also offers free SSL/TLS hosting on Azure Websites, which is a requirement for Bot Framework bots.